kz1000a1/AutoVehicleHoldController/README.md

 ## Flashing with the Bootloader

 Simply plug in your CANable with the BOOT jumper enabled (or depress the boot button on the CANable Pro while plugging in).
 Next, type `make flash` and your CANable will be updated to the Auto Vehicle Hold(AVH) system auto introduce and remove firmware for SUBARU Levorg VN5.
-Unplug/replug the device after moving the boot jumper back, and your CANable will be up and running as engine auto stop eliminator for SUBARU Levorg VN5.
+Unplug/replug the device after moving the boot jumper back, and your CANable will be up and running as Auto Vehicle Hold(AVH) system controller for SUBARU Levorg VN5.

 ## License